What is TMS?

-Over 1 million people have chosen TMS to relieve their symptoms.
-TMS is a proven non-medication depression treatment that has been evaluated by several prominent governing bodies.
-The first is the FDA (US Food and Drug Administration) which cleared TMS in October 2008.
-They deemed TMS as a safe and effective alternative to antidepressant medication for treating depression.
-In 2018, they approved TMS to treat OCD.
-TMS is also endorsed by The American Psychiatric Association’s (APA) through their care guidelines for those who have not been adequately treated by initial antidepressant medication.
+Over 1 million people have chosen to use TMS to relieve their symptoms.
+TMS is a safe, effective, and non-invasive alternative to medication for treating MDD and OCD.
+The FDA approved TMS for the treatment of MDD in 2008 and OCD in 2018.
+TMS is also endorsed by The American Psychiatric Association (APA) through their care guidelines for those who have not been adequately treated by an initial course of antidepressant medication.

 How Does TMS Therapy Work?

 Through the use of a specialized treatment coil, TMS generates highly concentrated magnetic fields that turn on and off very rapidly to activate the appropriate part of the brain.
 Usually, the treatment coil is applied to the left, front side of the head in the area of the brain called the Dorsolateral Pre-frontal Cortex (DLPFC).
 This part of the brain is involved in mood regulation.

 The unique Mindful Approach we provide only in Chicago integrates Neuronavigation Targeted TMS to individualize the treatment to each patient’s unique anatomical features.